History of Graaff-Reinet

 The first European inhabitants of the area were the Dutch trekboere (nomadic farmers) who moved away from the restrictive rule of the Dutch East India Company at Cape Town in search of suitable grazing for their cattle and sheep.
 The first official farms were awarded in 1770.

-In 1795, the town’s burghers, who were annoyed with the policies of the remote central government in Cape Town proclaimed themselves to be the independent “Colony of Graaff-Reinet”.
+In 1795, the town’s burghers, who were annoyed with the policies of the remote central government in Cape Town and proclaimed themselves to be the independent “Colony of Graaff-Reinet”.
 Their independence was short-lived and they were reincorporated into the Cape Colony after the conquest by the British late that year.

-Graaff-Reinet played an important role in the Great Trek of 1835-1842.
-The town was a major supply depot for the Voortrekkers who left the Cape Colony to establish their own independent republics in the interior of South Africa.
+The town was also a major supply depot for the Voortrekkers who left the Cape Colony to establish their own independent republics in the interior of South Africa.
 Many of the Voortrekkers passed through Graaff-Reinet on their way to Natal and the Transvaal.

 Graaff Reinet became the centre of British military operations for the Eastern Cape during the Second Boer War.
-In 1901, a number of captured Boer rebels were tried in the town for crimes ranging from high treason, murder, attempted murder, arson and robbery.
+During the guerrilla phase of the Anglo-Boer War, raiders from the Transvaal and Free State operated widely in the rugged terrain of the area and was supported by much of the Afrikaans populace.
+Many, although subjects of the Queen, took up arms and joined the Boers.
+They were known as “Cape Rebels”.
+In 1901, several captured Boer rebels were tried in the town for crimes ranging from high treason, murder, attempted murder, arson and robbery.
 Nine were sentenced to death, with eight of these being executed by firing squad on the outskirts of the town, while the ninth sentence was carried out in Colesberg.

 Graaff-Reinet continued to grow and prosper in the 20th century.
 The town became a major centre for wool and mohair production and it also developed a strong manufacturing sector.
 Today, Graaff-Reinet is a thriving agricultural and industrial town.